Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Experiments

 \subsection{Ablation Studies}

-\textbf{Ablation on Prior Variants.} Here, we investigate how different initializations of connectivity and keypoint priors affect pose estimation and assess whether further refining these priors enhances performance.
-From \textbf{Table \ref{tab:variants}}, we obtain several key insights: (1) Models with frozen, human-defined priors (Column 4) perform worse than our PPL, indicating that PPL learns more representative priors than those predefined by humans.
+\textbf{Ablation on Prior Variants.} We investigate how different initializations of connectivity and keypoint priors affect pose estimation and whether further refining these priors enhances performance.
+From \textbf{Table \ref{tab:variants}}, we obtain several key insights: (1) Models with frozen, human-defined priors (Column 4) perform worse than PPL, indicating that PPL learns more representative priors than those predefined by humans.
 (2) Refining pre-defined keypoint and connectivity priors (Column 1) outperforms our default PPL, suggesting that PPL can enhance models with human-defined priors through refinement.
 (3) Interestingly, randomly initializing either keypoint or connectivity priors, followed by refinement during training (Columns 5-9), yields comparable performance to models with human-defined priors.
 This suggests that human-defined priors may not be necessary for effective pose estimation.
 (4) Surprisingly, freezing randomly initialized keypoint priors also results in reasonable pose estimation accuracy, though it is still lower than PPL's default performance (Columns 7 and 9).
 (5) In contrast to (4), freezing random connectivity priors prevents the model from converging, implying that connectivity priors play a more critical role in guiding pose estimations than keypoint priors.

-\textbf{Ablation on Number \& Dimension of Tokens in Each Memory Bank.} In our hierarchical memory, we used 34 memory banks.
-Here, we analyze the impact of the number of tokens per memory bank and the dimension of each token on PPL's pose estimation performance.
-From \textbf{Figure \ref{fig:memory-keypoint}} in \textbf{Appendix \ref{mem-keypoint-fig}}, we observed that PPL remains robust across different token counts and dimensions, although performance slightly improves with more tokens of higher dimensions.
-As a result, we fixed 16 tokens per memory bank, each with a dimension of 512, for all experiments.
+\textbf{Ablation on Number \& Dimension of Vectors in Each Memory Bank.} In our hierarchical memory, we used 34 memory banks.
+Here, we analyze the impact of the number of vectors per memory bank and the dimension of each vector on PPL's pose estimation performance.
+From \textbf{Figure \ref{fig:memory-keypoint}} in \textbf{Appendix \ref{app-add-ablation}}, we observed that PPL remains robust across different vector counts and dimensions, although performance slightly improves with more vectors of higher dimensions.
+As a result, we fixed 16 vectors per memory bank, each with a dimension of 512, for all experiments.